Robert-Riordan-UCD/this-is-rob/content/posts/notepad-ace/_index.md

 ## Publishing

 The game had to be published on [Itch](itch.io) for the jam.
 I set up a page early in the month to run though Godots export process.
 During the process of prototyping the leaderboard, I tried to integrate the player's Itch usernames into the leaderboard.
 While this wasn't successful, I had to play with Itch's API's and realised that it was possible to upload games through it.
 So I wrote a simple script to export a build of the game and upload it to Itch.
-This allowed be to regularly test the web build and easilt get friends to play test the game.
+This allowed be to regularly test the web build and easily get friends to play test the game.